scanhamman/ror1/README.md

 c) Set up an .env file with the database connection settings and a few key file parameters (see Operations and Arguments for details).<br/>
 d) Download the ror files required, from Zenodo, and place the V2 json files in the folder to be used as the source data folder.<br/>

-<h4>Initialising and running the system</h4>1
+<h4>Initialising and running the system</h4>
 a) All Rust development environments use a program called <i>cargo</i> to manage code.
 To run ror1, use 'cargo run' followed by command line parameters, input in a terminal linked to the editor.
 The parameters are preceded by a double hyphen, to separate them from the cargo run command itself, e.g. cargo run -- -a.<br/>
 b) <b>The initial run should be <i>cargo run -- -i</i></b> This initialises the system by creating the permanent schema and tables, that hold the lookup and summary data tables.<br/>
 c) Further runs are most easily done by running <b><i>cargo run -- -a -s "&lt;source-file-name&gt;"</i></b>, e.g. <i>cargo run -- -a -s "v1.59-2025-01-23-ror-data_schema_v2.json"</i>.
-Alternatively the source file name can be provided within the .env file, when <i>cargo run -- -a </i> is sufficient.
+Alternatively the source file name can be provided within the .env file, when <i>cargo run -- -a </i> is sufficient.<br/>
-d) The -a command will take the data in the json file through a three stage pipeline: - 1) importing it into a set of 'ror' schema tables, with very little change; 2) transforming it, albeit lightly, into a series of 'src' schema tables, and 3) summarising statistics of the data set and storing those in  'smm' schema tables.
-The -a command will also generate a text file listing the summary data from the imported version in a series of tables.<br/>
+d) The -a command will take the data in the json file through a three stage pipeline: <br/>1) importing it into a set of 'ror' schema tables, with very little change;<br/> 2) transforming it, albeit lightly, into a series of 'src' schema tables, and <br/>3) summarising statistics of the data set and storing those in  'smm' schema tables.<br/> The -a command will also generate a text file listing the summary data from the imported version in a series of tables.<br/>
 d) Note that successive use of the -a command will overwrite the data in the ror and src schema tables, with data from whatever is the most recently imported version, but that the smm schema data is stored permanently.<br/>
 e) <i>cargo run -- -x</i> will generate a set of 7 csv files with the summary data linked to the current (most recently imported) version.
 Specifying a different version is also possible as long as it has been previously imported and summarised.<br/>
 f) <i>cargo run -- -y</i> will generate a set of 7 csv files with the summary data from all the versions imported to that point.<br/>